 This area of the park is truly remarkable in that it is the lowest point in North America at 282 feet below sea level!
 And the salt flats are amazing!
 The feeling of a cool twist in the air, with the warming sun, and the ‘extra’ oxygen intake can make you feel like a million bucks!

 This scenic drive is spectacular and is a one way drive-through loop that takes you 9 miles between multi colored rolling hills that will have you saying wow!

-This area is just a short distance from along Artists Drive and is the point where there is a look out and you can walk out onto some of the hills and take photos and explore the area.
+This area is just a short distance from Artists Drive and is the point where there is a look and observe from a distance, or you can walk out onto some of the rolling hills and scramble through and explore the area.